Dental disease is very common in dogs. It is thought to occur in at least 85% of dogs over 5 years of age!

 YES, dental disease is serious for two main reasons:

 Dogs with dental disease will be in discomfort or pain.
-Animals always try to hide problems, therefore, only some will show obvious signs of pain including:
+Animals always try to hide problems, therefore, only some will show obvious signs of pain.

 Brushing to remove plaque and tartar can help to prevent the establishment of serious dental problems, including periodontal disease.
 The nurses can help you; make an appointment if you want to learn how to brush your pet’s teeth.

-If you suspect your pet already has dental problem, you should make an appointment with your vet.
+If you suspect your pet already has dental problem, you should book an appointment with us.

 Specialist prescription diets and lifestage diets have been formulated to help, plus certain normal diets such as Hills T/D and Hills Vet Essentials have special components to help keep clean teeth.